NTX-McGill/NeuroTechX-McGill-2019/README.md

 ## Signal Processing
 Our targeted frequency range is the mu rhythm (8-12Hz) when the subjects are at rest and beta rhythm (13-36Hz) when the subjects blink their eyes.
 To process real-time data, we sampled at 250 Hz with a time window of two seconds, which is a standardized protocol on EEG data (ref needed).

-The signal was first notched-filtered at 60 Hz and 120 Hz to remove the power-line noise across all eight electrodes (9).
+The signal was first notched-filtered at 60 Hz and 120 Hz to remove the power-line noise across all eight electrodes.
 In order to determine the optimal filter method for the targeted frequency range (mu band (8Hz-12Hz) and beta band (13-36Hz)), five filter designs were compared.
-Among \textit{Butterworth}, elliptic, \textit{Chebyshev Type I, Chebyshev Type II, }and the Window Method of the FIR filter, the frequency spectra showed that \textit{Chebyshev Type I} filter performed the best.
-In particular, the performance of the filter improves marginally for mu and beta rhythm detection when \textit{Chebyshev Type I} filter was used.
+Among Butterworth, elliptic, Chebyshev Type I, Chebyshev Type II, and the Window Method of the FIR filter, the frequency spectra showed that Chebyshev Type I filter performed the best.
+In particular, the performance of the filter improves marginally for mu and beta rhythm detection when Chebyshev Type I filter was used.

 After the data pre-processing, we used Power Spectral Density (PSD) to extract the power of the mu band (8-12Hz) and the beta band (13-36 Hz) with respect to frequency.
 We compared the periodogram method and Welch’s averaging method, and found that Welch’s method gave us a cleaner signal.